Saga Life Insurance Review 2025

 • Level term or decreasing term cover to suit your circumstances

-• Additional policy coverages can be added to your life policy, such as critical illness cover and waiver of premium cover.
+• Additional policy cover can be added to your life insurance policy, such as critical illness cover and waiver of premium cover.

 Additional Benefits